-Saint Peter and his Golden Words « Catholic Insight
+Saint Peter Chrysologous: How To Preach a Homily « Catholic Insight

-Saint Peter Chrysologous (+450) was, as the traditional account has it, chosen bishop of Ravenna in 433 after the then-reigning pontiff, Pope, Sixtus III, had a vision of Saint Peter himself and Saint Apollinaris (former bishop of Ravenna) who pointed out a young man as the next episcopus.
-Soon afterwards, a group arrived in Rome from Ravenna, and amongst them the man –our saint – whom the Pope recognized from the vision, and so consecrated him bishop.
+Saint Peter Chrysologous (+450) was, as the traditional account has it, chosen bishop of Ravenna in 433 after the then-reigning pontiff, Pope, Sixtus III, had a vision of Saint Peter the Apostle and Saint Apollinaris (himself a former bishop of Ravenna) who pointed out a young man as the next episcopus.
+Soon afterwards, a group arrived in Rome from Ravenna, and amongst them the man – our saint – whom the Pope recognized him from the vision, and so consecrated him bishop.

 That’s one dramatic way to discover one’s vocation, and, I must confess, this might seem a more felicitous way of choosing good and worthy shepherds than whatever goes on behind the scenes today.

-Peter was known as ‘doctor of homilies’, presenting short, precise, clear sermons expounding Scripture, explaining the Creed, advocating devotion to the Eucharist and the Blessed Virgin, urging Catholics to daily Communion, condemning the heresies of the day – Arianism, Monophysitism being two his and the Church’s banes – and explaining all of this in clear and precise terms.
-We could use far more of in our own milieu of what I’m sure many readers will agree is a veritable sea of emotive, homiletic pablum, with everyone and their granny floating up to heaven on a whiff of incense and perhaps, now, marijuana.
-Our diocesan priests could do far worse with their study time than peruse his sermons – now that I think of it, should Canon Law ever be enforced, translating them as an exercise to maintain their Latin from their original, sonorous and flowing Roman prose.
+Peter was known as ‘doctor of homilies’, presenting short sermons expounding Scripture, explaining the Creed, advocating devotion to the Eucharist and the Blessed Virgin, urging Catholics to daily Communion, condemning the heresies of the day – Arianism, Monophysitism being two of his and the Church’s banes – and explaining all of this in clear and precise terms.
+We could use far more of such from our modern pulpits, in the midst of what I’m sure many readers will agree is a veritable sea of emotive, homiletic pablum, with everyone and their granny floating up to heaven on a whiff of incense and perhaps, now, marijuana.
+Our diocesan priests could do far worse with their study-time (and, yes, all priests should have study time!) than peruse Chrysologous’ sermons.
+Now that I think of it, should the canonical requirement that priests maintain a competent level of Latin ever be enforced, translating them as an exercise from their original, sonorous and flowing Roman prose.
 Galla Placida, regent and mother of the Emperor Valentinian III, loved to hear him, and it was she who gave him the sobriquet chrysologous, or Peter ‘of the golden word’, like his earlier Greek near-contemporary, John Chrysostom (+407), the ‘golden mouthed’.

 As a sample, here he is from today’s Office: